ncatlab/nlab-content/pages/2/6/3/0/362/content.md

 * Gray is actually a monoidal [[model category]] (that is, a model category with a monoidal structure that interacts well with the model structure), which 2Cat with the cartesian product is not.
 In particular, the cartesian product of two cofibrant 2-categories need not be cofibrant.
 This is another precise sense in which the Gray tensor product is "more correct" than the cartesian product.

 * The cartesian monoidal structure is sometimes called the "black"  product, since the square $2\times 2$ is "completely filled in" (i.e. it commutes).
 There is another "white" tensor product in which the square $2\Box 2$ is "not filled in at all" (doesn't commute at all), and the "gray" tensor product is in between the two (the square commutes up to an isomorphism).
 This is a pun on the name of John Gray who gave his name to the Gray tensor product.
+The "white" tensor product is also called the "funny" tensor product.

 * There are generalizations to [[higher category theory|higher categories]] of the Gray tensor product.
 In particular there is a tensor product on [[strict omega-category|strict omega-categories]] -- the [[Crans-Gray tensor product]] -- which is such that restricted to strict 2-categories it reproduces the Gray tensor product.